ccmbioinfo/stager/docs/production.md

 frontend and routing to each backend, including enabling Cross-Origin Resource Sharing.

 The Compose configuration is at [docker-compose.ccm.yaml](/docker-compose.ccm.yaml).
-For the time being, we must clone the repository to the production host in order to have the Traefik configuration and TLS certificates mounted in `traefik/certs`.
+For the time being, we must clone the repository to the production host in order to have the Traefik dynamic configuration and TLS certificates mounted in `traefik/certs`.

+Traefik is also serves a separate dashboard and its own metrics on a custom port.
+It is configured to use this same port to reverse proxy the Prometheus metrics for the backend domains.